frortega/EPIC_LS/README.md

 -----
 #### LATEST UPDATES:

+- July 7, 2022: Adds the option to define only a subset of parameters that are subject to the EPIC (see variable EPIC_bool in calc_EPIC_Ch.py)

 - October 26, 2021: Adds the option for performing the Least Squares Estimation applying non negativity constraints on all model parameters (see LeastSquaresNonNeg.py and LeastSquaresRegNonNeg.py in EPIC_LS/LeastSquares/).